joesingo/jasmin-arc-py/doc/source/index.rst

 ``jasmin_arc`` is a Python library to facilitate running jobs on LOTUS_ on JASMIN via the ARC-CE server.

+It supports:

+- Submitting jobs
+- Uploading input files to be processed by jobs
+- Retrieving job status
+- Downloading job outputs
+- Cancelling jobs

 .. _LOTUS: http://jasmin.ac.uk/services/lotus/

 To get started, obtain the necessary certificates by following the instructions